The Play's the Thing (play): Plot

 The play takes place in summer in a castle on the Italian Riviera.
-The first act takes place at 2 a.m., the second act at 6 a.m., and the third act at 7:30 p.m., all on the same Saturday, August the twenty-first.
+The first act takes place at 2 a.m., the second act at 6 a.m., and the third act at 7:30 p.m., all on the same Saturday, August 21.

-Sandor Turai, who has been a playwright for thirty years, and fellow playwright, Turai's life-long collaborator Mansky, are spending a couple of weeks at a castle, along with Sandor's young nephew, composer Albert Adam.
+Sandor Turai, who has been a playwright for thirty years, and Mansky, a fellow playwright and Turai's life-long collaborator, are spending a couple of weeks at a castle, along with Sandor's young nephew, composer Albert Adam.
 Albert is engaged to prima donna Ilona Szabo.
 She is also staying at the castle, though they have not told her they are there yet.
 Turai, Mansky, and Albert overhear from Ilona's bedroom suggestive flirting between Almady, an actor who is married with children, and Ilona, who was once romantically involved with Almady.
 She eventually tells him to leave, but only after Albert has stopped listening.
 Albert is depressed because of what he heard and Turai is concerned for him.
 He thinks of a plan and starts writing in the library.